 Hong Kong is a shopping paradise.
 However, apart from being a shopping ecstasy, you can take a flight to Hong Kong from Auckland to celebrate festivals, visit movie settings, and enjoy views from high altitudes.

 The variety of things in Hong Kong has made it one of the world’s unique cities.
-The city also has endless skyscrapers, a unique mixture of traditional as well as modern lifestyle, and a world-famous skyline.
-In addition, Hong Kong has a lot to offer, and here are some of the solid reasons you should go to this city:
+The city also has endless skyscrapers, a unique mixture of traditional and modern lifestyles, and a world-famous skyline.
+Also, Hong Kong has a lot to offer, and here are some of the solid reasons you should go to this city: